Your everyday life - what to do to decrease back pain

-Your Age: Obviously your age it your age - you can't control or change that.
+- Your Age: Obviously your age is your age - you can't control or change that.
 However, you can impact all the other factors.

 - Diet and Exercise: You can start eating healthier and exercise - aerobically, strength-training, and stretching.
 This will help you control your weight, strengthen your muscles, and increase your balance.
 According to the Department of Health and Human Services, it is recommended for healthy adults to get at least 150 minutes a week of moderate aerobic activity or 75 minutes of vigorous aerobic activity.
 That's 30 minutes of moderate activity five times a week or 25 minutes of vigorous activity three times a week.
 In addition, it is recommended to include strength training twice a week.